mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 timers are implemented:

-* The Pinscape Pico firmware programs the Pico's hardware "watchdog" unit to reset the Pico is the software ever stops functioning for more than a few milliseconds.
+* The Pinscape Pico firmware programs the Pico's hardware "watchdog" unit to reset the Pico in the event the software ever stops functioning for more than a few milliseconds.
 The watchdog is an independent hardware unit on the Pico that forces a hard reset if the software stops sending it messages saying "I'm not dead yet" for more than